 Depending on the contact details you have in your CRM, think about the right channel to contact your customers.
-If you have only a name and email, you will look into sending emails, but if you also have the mobile number, maybe it is worth testing the waters with SMS.
+If you have only a name and email, you will look into sending emails, but if you also have a mobile number, maybe it is worth testing the waters with SMS.

 Determining the right channel for your audience is something you may need to test.
-It is also worth considering combining different channels, e.g. send the initial invite as an email and one of the reminders as an SMS.
+It is also worth considering combining different channels, e.g. sending the initial invite as an email and one of the reminders as an SMS.
 But again, this is a scenario you need to test.

 But which survey tool to use?

 Yes, we agree that each customer is different, and you might need to adjust your strategies and test them until you have found the right kind of reminders.
-You might need to test subject lines or consider that the length of the copy within the reminder email is not compelling enough to take action.
+You might need to test the subject lines or consider that the length of the copy within the reminder email is not compelling enough to take action.

 Rest assured, there are plenty of survey tools that are out there, and they are all doing quite the same.